50 Smart-Money Ways to Live Fiscally Fit

 - Getting cash at an out-of-network ATM and paying $7.00 in combined service charges to your bank and the out-of-network bank.
 If you make this financial blunder 50 times a year, you will end up paying $350 in bank fees.

-43. Here are 35 goods and services that have gigantic markups:
+43. Here are over 50 goods and services that have gigantic markups: